Why Most Conscious Wellness Brands Feel the Same in 2026

 A Brand Lens isn't a value proposition point or a tagline.
 It's something the brand can be built around.
 Deep enough to keep creating from, telling stories from, and inviting customers into, again and again.

 The test for whether something is a strong lens is whether it can be explored from many angles.
 Whether the brand can express it through different seasons, stories, visuals, and marketing content.
 If not, it's a value point, not a lens.
-And a lens only works when the brand commits fully.
-Infused through many places.
+And a lens only works when the brand commits fully, and is infused through many places.

 Below are six different types of Brand Lenses that could work for a conscious wellness brand.